 ISS007-E-08251 (25 June 2003) --- This photo featuring the San Francisco Bay area in California was photographed from the International Space Station (ISS) by astronaut Edward T. Lu, Expedition 7 NASA ISS science officer and flight engineer.
 The San Francisco Bay Bridge, Alcatraz Island, Golden Gate Bridge, and Golden Gate Park are visible at upper right.
 Stanford University and red salt ponds on the bay near Fremont at lower left.

-ISS007-E-14860 (13 September 2003) --- The tropical island of Moorea in the South Pacific is featured in this image taken by an Expedition 7 crewmember onboard the International Space Station (ISS).
+ISS007-E-16249 (4 October 2003) --- Earth’s horizon against the blackness of space is featured in this image photographed by an Expedition 7 crewmember onboard the International Space Station (ISS).

 ISS007-E-13327 (24 August 2003) --- This view featuring Java’s Merapi volcano was photographed by one of the Expedition 7 crewmembers onboard the International Space Station (ISS).
 At 2,911 meters, the summit of Merapi and its vigorous steam plume rises above a bank of stratus clouds.
 One of Indonesia’s most active volcanoes, it has been almost continuously active for nearly ten years, including periodic pyroclastic flows and avalanches.
 The volcano is located less than 25 miles north of the city of Yogykarta in central Java.